raspberrypilearning/physical-computing-guide/gpio-plus-and-pi2.md

 ![Simple circuit](images/simple-circuit.png)

 When we use a GPIO pin as an output, the Raspberry Pi replaces **both the switch and the battery** in the above diagram.
-Each pin can turn on or off,or go HIGH or LOW in computing terms.
-When the pin is HIGH it outputs 3.3 volts (3v3); when the pin is LOW it is off.
+Each pin can turn on or off, or go HIGH or LOW in computing terms.
+When the pin is HIGH, it outputs 3.3 volts (3v3); when the pin is LOW, it is off.

 Here's the same circuit using the Raspberry Pi.
 The LED is connected to a GPIO pin (which can output +3v3) and a ground pin (which is 0v and acts like the negative terminal of the battery):